Incarnate (Killswitch Engage album): Album title and cover art

 Leach, upon being questioned about the meaning of the album's title and cover artwork, stated "[The title] wasn't a catalyst for the record.
 It actually came when we were about three quarters of the way done with the record.
 Our bass player Mike [D'Antonio], who does all of our artwork and designing and t-shirts and everything, came up with the title out of nowhere.
 I'd actually sent him an idea I had for the album cover, which… I came out of a nightmare and had a dream of a man being pulled apart by two snakes and two cranes, and his insides kind of, like, coming out, which is pretty graphic and not really our style for KILLSWITCH, but it was the image that we used and had transformed by another artist.
 And then he said he was looking at it and the word 'incarnate' just came to him.
 And I thought, 'What a great word!'
 It just sounds good, it's ambiguous enough where people can draw their own conclusion, and the definition of it is 'in the flesh,' which is almost like an ambiguous definition.
 So it just sort of causes thought, and I love that about it.
 I love that it just sounds epic and causes conversation."

+Release and promotion

+The first single "Strength of the Mind" was released on December 10, 2015 and was accompanied by a music video directed by Ian McFarland.
+On December 16, Killswitch Engage officially announced the album title Incarnate with a tentative release of March of 2016.

+The second single "Hate by Design" was released on January 29, in 2016 and also had a music video that was directed by Ian McFarland.
+The third and final single "Cut Me Loose" was made available on February 16, and also had a music video made.

+The album was officially released on March 11, 2016 selling around 33,000-35,000 copies in its first week debuting at No. 6 on the Billboard 200, making it the band's most successful album on the chart.
+The album topped the US Top Rock & Alternative Albums, Top Rock Albums, Top Hard Rock Albums and internationally the UK Rock & Metal Albums.
+It also charted in the top 10 in 6 other countries, including multiple career best chart placements on the Australian Albums chart at 5, Canadian Albums at 4, UK Albums at 10.

+Following the album’s release Killswitch Engage went on a Spring North American tour alongside Memphis May Fire and 36 Crazyfists.
+During promotional touring the band also made multiple festival appearances and went on a US tour in August and September of 2016 with Volbeat and Black Wizard.